-The physical space of BIS, like the intellectual, is divided up into Basecamp (designed for direct instruction, whole class discussions and small group learning) and Exploring (spaces designed to stimulate students to find out how and why things work the way they do.
+The physical space of BIS, like the intellectual, is divided into Basecamp (designed for direct instruction, whole class discussions and small group learning) and Exploring (spaces designed to stimulate students to find out how and why things work the way they do).

 The Hall is where yoga and Ju Jitsu are taught as direct instructional experiences but also the site for games, performances, shows, parades, displays and large scale inquiries.

-The Library is run by parent volunteers and passionate students, the library houses the world of books and journals that can carry our students on grand explorations through other lives and times.
+The Library is run by parent volunteers and passionate students.
+It houses the world of books and journals that can carry our students on grand explorations through other lives and times.